 Noise canceling is a way of reducing the background noise when there is no useful audio present.
-A typical application could be that the camera is set up in a noisy environment, and you are only interested in hearing the sound from the AXIS 213 PTZ when someone is speaking close to the microphone.
-There are two adjustable parameters available to optimize this function:
+A typical application could be that the camera is set up in a noisy environment, and you are only interested in hearing audio from the AXIS 215 PTZ when someone is speaking close to the microphone.